Fiat Chrysler to pay around $650M in emissions cheating case

 Federal officials allege that the 104,000 Jeep Grand Cherokees and Ram pickups, made between 2014 and 2016, were equipped with diesel engines programmed to run pollution controls during lab tests that would turn off under certain conditions on the road.

-Fiat Chrysler will not admit wrongdoing as part of the settlement.
+Fiat Chrysler will not admit wrongdoing as part of the civil settlement.
 The company has said its software met all legal requirements and it didn’t intend to break the law.
+An attorney for the company did not immediately respond to a call and email seeking comment Wednesday night.

 The settlement, which is expected to be formally announced Thursday by the U.S. Justice Department and the Environmental Protection Agency, is the second between the U.S. government and an automaker over diesel emissions-cheating allegations.